-- Perform activity in dry weather, but with soil still containing some moisture to minimize dust. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+- Perform activity in dry weather, but with soil still containing some moisture to minimize dust. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.

 Practice Preventative Maintenance: